WAP Systems and Labeled Subshifts: WAP systems

-\proof That the sequence is strictly increasing until $A_{\a} = X$ is clear from Proposition \ref{isoprop2}.
-It is also clear that if $x^* $ is a transitive point then $x^* \in A_{\a}$ implies $X = \ol{O(x^*)} \subset A_{\a}$ by (\ref{iso2}) and so $A_{\a} = X$ iff $x^* \in A_{\a}$.
-If $x^* \in \bigcup_{\b < \a} A_{\b}$ then $x^* \in A_{\b}$ for some $\b < \a$ and so $\a^*$ cannot then be a limit ordinal.
+\proof That the sequence is strictly increasing until $z^*_{\a}(A) = X$ is clear from Proposition \ref{isoprop2}.
+It is also clear that if $x^* $ is a transitive point then $x^* \in z^*_{\a}(A) $ implies $X = \ol{O(x^*)} \subset a_{\a}$ by (\ref{iso2}) and so $z^*_{\a}(A) = X$ iff $x^* \in z^*_{\a}(A) $.
+If $x^* \in \bigcup_{\b < \a} z^*_{\b}(A) $ then $x^* \in a_{\b}(A) $ for some $\b < \a$ and so $\a^*$ cannot then be a limit ordinal.

-$\Box$ For the case when $(X,T)$ is a metrizable CT-WAP with the fixed point $e$ isolated (as a closed invariant subset), e.g. a CT-WAP subshift, we choose $\ep > 0$ so that $A_{\ep} = A_0 = \{ e \}$.
-We then call the ordinal at which the $A_{\a}$ sequence stabilizes the \emph{height}$^*$ of $(X,T)$.
+$\Box$ For the case when $(X,T)$ is a CT-WAP with the fixed point $e$ isolated (as a closed invariant subset), e.g. a CT-WAP subshift, we have chosen $V(e)$ so that $A(e) = \{ e \}$ and we let $A = A(e) = z^*_0(e) = \{ e \}$.
+We then call the ordinal at which the $z^*_{\a}(e)$ sequence stabilizes the \emph{height}$^*$ of $(X,T)$.
 Because $X$ is then countable it follows that the ordinal $\a^*$ is countable.

+\begin{cor} Assume $(X,T)$ is CT-WAP.
+If the fixed point $e$ is an isolated invariant set then the entire space $X$ is the only L-determined subset of $X$. \end{cor}